 The final parameter in the serial interface menu is the linefeed mode.
-This parameter enables ("On") or disables ("OFF") transmission of a linefeed character (LF, ASCII 10) after transmission of any carriage-return.
+This parameter enables ("0 n") or disables ("0 F F") transmission of a linefeed character (LF, ASCII 10) after transmission of any carriage-return.
 The default setting is with linefeed on.
 The mode may be changed using "UP" or "DOWN" and pressing "SET".